 New Zealand police filed charges Friday against a 20-year-old Boston University student who drove a minivan in a crash that killed three of his college classmates last week.

-Police filed three charges of careless driving causing death and another four charges of careless driving causing injury.
+Houseman faces three charges of careless driving causing death against and another four charges of careless driving causing injury.
 Each of the charges carries a maximum jail term of three months.

 Twenty-six Boston University students studying this semester in New Zealand and Australia were traveling in three minivans to a well-known volcanic crater hike May 12 when one of the minivans rolled.